strapdata/elassandra/docs/elassandra/source/enterprise.rst

 JMX Monitoring
 ..............

-The JMX feature exposes Elasticsearch metrcis over JMX, allowing monitoring the Elasticsearch cluster, index shards, threadpool and networks activities.
+The JMX feature of Elassandra Enterprise exposes Elasticsearch stats over JMX, allowing monitoring the Elasticsearch cluster, index shards, threadpool and networks activities.
 You can browse these metrics with various JMX clients lsuch as `VisualVM <https://visualvm.github.io/>`_ or `jmxterm <http://wiki.cyclopsgroup.org/jmxterm/>`_.

 JMXTerm example :